greg-raven/Uncommon-Sense/_posts/2009-05-07-liberty-vs-democracy.md

 tag: 'Ron Paul'
 ---

-Our country’s founders cherished liberty, not democracy.
+Our country's founders cherished liberty, not democracy.